XEFRTM-AM

 XEFRTM-AM is a radio station on 770 AM in Fresnillo, Zacatecas, Mexico.
 It is owned by GlobalMedia and is known as W Radio with programming from W Radio.
-The transmitter site is located southwest of Zacatecas City.
+The transmitter site is located southwest of Zacatecas.

 History

 XEFRTM was awarded in the IFT-4 radio auction of 2017 and is one of three stations GlobalMedia companies obtained in the auction.
 The frequency had previously been occupied by XEIH-AM, which migrated to FM as XHIH-FM 103.3.